 - The right to be represented by counsel; and,

 - The results and finding of the board in writing open to the student's inspection.

 In addition to these procedures, a special education student must be provided with additional procedures.
 A determination should be made of whether the regular ed or special ed student misconduct is founded.
 A staffing team should determine whether the student's behavior is caused by the student's disability and whether the conduct is the result of inappropriate placement.
 Discussions and conclusions of this meeting should be recorded.

-If the special education student's conduct is not caused by the disability, the student may be expelled or suspended for a long-term period following written notice to the parent and pursuant to the school district's expulsion hearing procedures.
+If the special education student's conduct is not caused by the disability, the student may be expelled or suspended for a long-term period following written notice to the parent/legal guardian and pursuant to the school district's expulsion hearing procedures.
 If the misconduct is caused by the disability and a change in placement is recommended, the change must be made pursuant to the placement procedures used by the school district.

 NOTE: This is a mandatory policy and is a reflection of Iowa law regarding student expulsion.
 It is consistent with the due process requirements of the 14th amendment to the U.S. Constitution.
 The last two paragraphs reflect federal special education law.

 Wood v.
 Strickland, 420 U.S. 308 (1975).

 Southeast Warren Comm.
 School District v.
 Dept. of Public Instruction, 285